GreptimeTeam/greptimedb/docs/rfcs/2023-01-03-procedure-framework.md

 A call to `execute()` can result in the following possibilities:
 - `Ok(Status::Done)`: we are done
 - `Ok(Status::Executing { .. })`: there are remaining steps to do
-- `Ok(Status::Suspend { .. })`: execution is suspended and can be resumed later
+- `Ok(Status::Suspend { sub_procedure, .. })`: execution is suspended and can be resumed later after the sub-procedure is done.
 - `Err(e)`: error occurs during execution and the procedure is unable to proceed anymore.

-The framework assigns a unique id for each procedure and the procedure can get this id via the `Context`.
+Users need to assign a unique `ProcedureId` to the procedure and the procedure can get this id via the `Context`.
+The `ProcedureId` is typically a UUID.

 ```rust
 struct Context {